 Renovating your home may be daunting but to many figuring out a color scheme and picking colors for each room can be challenging as well.
 So where do you start?

 Picking a color scheme is tied to your personal preference and taste.
-Looking around to see what the colors are you generally move towards like for example the color of clothes in your closet is a good way to start.
-Once you have some idea of a color scheme or main color theme, these color basics could help to evolve your idea.
+Looking around to see what the colors you generally move towards – like for example the color of clothes in your closet is a good way to start.
+Once you have some idea of a color scheme or main color theme, these color basics could help to evolve your ideas.

 Designers usually reference a color wheel that breaks down color into primary colors – red, yellow and blue.
 The primary colors can be mixed to form secondary colors – orange, purple and green.
 Tertiary colors are a mixture of primary and secondary.
 And then there are the neutrals – black, white, grey, brown, and beige.
 Red, orange, yellow and brown are usually referred to as warm colors and blue, green, purple, grey is usually called cool colors.
 Color schemes play with a mix of these categories to create interesting settings.